trishalim/jazz-pocket-dreams/README.md

 const bookReview = useCoState(BookReview, id);
 ```

-I directly mutate local state, and any changes are synced it to the cloud.
+I directly mutate local state, and any changes are synced to the cloud.
 No API calls necessary.

 ```tsx
 <input